 Yaktrax vs MICROspikes®, which one should you choose for walking on ice and snow in the winter?
 When it comes to keeping your hiney off the ground in packed snow and icy conditions, there are many choices.
 Among outdoor enthusiasts, the most talked-about brands are Yaktrax and Kahtoola MICROspikes®.
 However, there is a big difference depending upon your planned winter activities.
 Here we compare both in great detail to help you make the best choice for how you play in winter.

 The number one question: Which is better for snow and ice: Yaktrax or MICROspikes®?

 Well, that’s the wrong question!

-Unfortunately, many people compare the cheapest Yaktrax with the heavy-duty Kahtoola MICROspikes.
-That’s an apples to bananas comparison.
+Unfortunately, many people compare the cheapest Yaktrax with the heavy-duty Kahtoola MICROspikes®.
+That’s comparing apples to bananas.

 - The base-level Yaktrax, with a series of heavy-duty coils on your sole, is intended for walking out to get your mail.